 With this touchscreen you can view the digital catalogue of our collection of restored Victorian Scenery.
 Its also includes photographs of the fixtures and fittings along with the 19th century Genesta amateur dramatics group programmes.
 Create a scene from the virtual theatre

 Scenery makers model; photographs of 19th/20th century plays; photographs of theatre fixtures and fittings.

 Artwork project by the Artists in Residence: The Birds of Normansfield Theatre.
 Outreach Learners with Learning Difficulties or Disabilities (LLDD) Art class at Normansfield Theatre

 Pullen’s Giant created for fete days at the Royal Earlswood Asylum near Redhill

 BELOW STAGE ROOMS

-Theatre side rooms
+Theatre side rooms and dressing rooms

 LOWER GROUND FLOOR